JetBrains/kotlin/MULTIPLATFORM.md

     }

-As said above this subproject should include actual implementations of the common project's `expect`-declarations.
+As mentioned above this subproject should include actual implementations of the common project's `expect`-declarations.
 Let's write an Android-specific method:

     // greeting/android/src/main/kotlin/android.kt